-John Gray Nominated For Emmy – Former WGNA Employee Gets Emmy Nomination
+John Gray Wins Emmy – Former WGNA Employee Gets Emmy

-From Grammy winners to CMA winners, The Capital Region of New York has some talented people who’ve been recognized nationally.
-John Gray is the latest Northeast talent to break through with an Emmy nomination.
+From Grammy winners to CMA winners, The Capital Region of New York has some talented people who've been recognized nationally.
+John Gray is the latest Northeast talent to take home a national award with an Emmy win!

-John Gray earns the nomination in the Historical/Cultural News Category for his production Gunny: I Have a Dream August 28, 2013.
+John Gray earns the Emmy in the Historical/Cultural News Category for his production Gunny: I Have a Dream August 28, 2013.
 (WXXA-TV).

 As a former member of our team, WGNA is especially proud of John Gray's Emmy nod.
 From 1987-1988 Gray was the news anchor for WGNA's Morning Show with Uncle Fred Horton and Rhymin' Richie Phillips.